RyanDam/worker-as-service-docs/docs/section/get-start.rst

 - The core worker of server is ``WKRHardWorker`` class which you use to make your own ``Worker`` class.

-- The basic 3 function to overide.
+The basic 3 functions to overide:

 - ``Worker::get_env``: this is where you import your own classes.
 For the best practice, you must import your classes here to prevent multi process/thread problem.
 - ``Worker::get_model``: this is where you initialize your model, or, any model as you like.